olizilla/nhs-dpi/src/content/docs/research/digital-innovation-in-the-nhs.md

 NHS is so complex. how do we bring everyone along. we have failed in the past. how do we avoid that mistake again. we must engage. we must co-design.

-VB: that takes some resource! it rarely happens
+VB: that takes some resource! i rarely see them executed well!

-VB: whats your bet on the 10 year plan?
+VB: whats your boldest bet on the 10 year plan?

-the acute to community shift... the other 2 come with that. if you move care closer to peoples homes. you will make a massive difference. most people do not want to go to hospital. most people go to GPs to avoid going to hospital... and most people
+the acute to community shift... more so than analog -> digital, sickness -> prevention...  other 2 shifts will come if we get the acute to community shift right. a shift closer out of hospitals, closer to there homes, closer to there devices.
+If you move care closer to peoples homes. you will make a massive difference. most people do not want to go to hospital. most people go to GPs to avoid going to hospital... the reason why people go to A&E sometimes innapropriately is becuase they dont have access to a service elsewhere.

+if we can fundamentally change how services fit around people and communities, powered by tech, we will have achieved a very differnt health service than we live in now and one ready for future societal changes.